TryGhost/Koenig/packages/koenig-lexical/README.md

 In order to test the editor inside Ghost Admin, follow the 3 steps below:

 1. Link Koenig server-side dependencies inside Ghost
    - Run `yarn link` inside `Koenig/packages/kg-default-nodes` and `Koenig/packages/kg-lexical-html-renderer`
    - Paste the output at the root of the Ghost monorepo:
      - `yarn link @tryghost/kg-default-nodes`
      - `yarn link @tryghost/kg-lexical-html-renderer`

-2. Start Ghost in dev mode, with the `--lexical` flag
+2. Start Ghost in dev mode.
 Inside the Ghost monorepo, run `yarn dev --lexical`.

-3. Start the editor in dev mode
+3. Start the editor in dev mode.
 Inside the Koenig monorepo, run `yarn dev`.

 Now, if you navigate to Ghost Admin at http://localhost:2368/ghost and open a post, it will use your local version of the editor.
 Changes to the editor will be reflected inside Ghost Admin after a few seconds - the time for the editor to get rebuilt.